publitas/docs/source/rest-v2.md

 ### Request body parameters

-The following fields need to be sent within a metatag scope (see right for an example.)
+The following fields need to be sent within a metatag scope (see the right panel for an example):

 | Name     | Type   | Required | Description             |
 | -------- | ------ | -------- | ----------------------- |